Cash flow vs profit — they are not the same

 A business can be profitable on paper and still run out of cash.
 Profit is an accounting concept: revenue minus expenses, including non-cash items like depreciation.
 Cash flow is what actually moves through the bank account: cash in minus cash out.
 Small businesses die from cash flow, not profitability — you can have a 20% net margin and zero cash because customers pay slowly, inventory ties up money, and big quarterly tax payments hit at bad times.

 The cash flow projector above is deliberately simplified.
 It treats revenue as cash collected and expenses as cash paid in the same month.
-That makes it perfect for planning — and if you need a full accrual vs cash reconciliation, that is a job for your bookkeeping software, not a one-page calculator.
+That makes it perfect for planning — and if you need a full accrual vs cash reconciliation, that's a job for your bookkeeping software, not a one-page calculator.

 How to use this calculator